 Tips for Visiting

 Before you visit Villa Adriana, you need to keep these practical tips in mind:

 - The villa is expansive!
 You could spend hours exploring the grounds.
-Make sure to carry a bottled water with you.
+Make sure to carry bottled water with you.

 - The admission fee for the villa is €6.50.
-You can get a ticket at the ticket office by the main entrance.
+You can get a ticket at the ticket office at the main entrance.
 In this area, you will also find a souvenir shop, bar, and toilets.

 - There is parking available on-site but for a €3 fee.